mcrossover97/rktmse/README.md

 ```
 'all' is not a member of 'eigen'
 ```
 This is because MOOSE and Reaktoro each uses a different version of Eigen.
-While compiling Reaktoro, the compiler might decide to look for the Eigen version used by MOOSE and thus, since this version does not recognize `eigen:all`, an error would stop compilation.
+While compiling Reaktoro, the compiler might decide to look for the Eigen version used by MOOSE and thus, since this version does not recognize `eigen::all`, an error would stop compilation.
 By removing the default Eigen library used by MOOSE and having the following line added the `rktmse.mk`:
 ```
 ADDITIONAL_INCLUDES += -I /path/to/Reaktoro/install/directory/include/Reaktoro/deps/eigen3
 ```
-By doing this, MOOSE will also uses the Eigen version used by Reaktoro and has no problem with this.
+MOOSE will also uses the Eigen version used by Reaktoro and has no problem with this.

 ## 3. Building RKTMSE Application